Supporting Illinois Families Throughout

 Have you recently lost a loved one and need help weaving through the red tape and navigating the complicated legal jargon involved with their wills, trusts, and probate?

+If any of those sound familiar, you’re not alone.
+I know personally how much of a struggle it can be to wrestle with the difficult questions that arise when you’re in these situations.
+Because both of my parents suffered from dementia, I have a unique understanding of the trials and tribulations faced when caring for a family member with a debilitating disease.
 It might be Alzheimer’s, Parkinson’s, MS, stroke, dementia, or simply the mobility issues that come with aging.
 Each brings its own challenges, but the worry and confusion that come with a diagnosis is the same across the board.

 Even for a healthy senior, it’s difficult enough planning for a dignified life after 60… but should the reality of a long term illness set in, you may need someone with experience to turn to.

 I’m attorney Anthony B. Ferraro.
 My team and I have gone to great lengths to associate with advisors and professionals from the elder care continuum.
 This means that we have the ability to connect you with professionals who specialize in assisted living, in-home care, skilled nursing care, and everything in between to complement any advice we offer in planning.
 That way we can ensure that we’re offering our clients the most relevant, current, and downright helpful advice possible in regards to knowledge of governmental benefits, benefits eligibility, in addition to sound financial and legal expertise.